NUSBF/JsCoFE/data_link/README.md

 {
   "irrmc": {
     "011884_4weq": {
-      "desc": "X-ray diffraction data for the Crystal structure of NADP-dependent dehydrogenase from Sinorhizobium meliloti in complex with NADP and sulfate", "doi": "10.18430/M3D011",
+      "name": "X-ray diffraction data for the Crystal structure of NADP-dependent dehydrogenase from Sinorhizobium meliloti in complex with NADP and sulfate", "doi": "10.18430/M3D011",
       "path": "nysgrc/011884_4weq.tar.bz2",
       "pdb": "4weq"